The Effect of Omitted Variables on the Sign of Regression Coefficients: Introduction

-To address the issues described in sections \ref{sec:OsterSignFlip} and \ref{sec:biasAdjustment}, we propose several simple modifications to the methods in \cite{Oster2019}.
-First, we develop the sign change breakdown point for Oster's main sensitivity parameter and recommend that researchers report this rather than, or in addition to, the explain away breakdown point.
-Second, to avoid the sensitivity inherent in the bias adjusted estimands, we recommend gathering all values of the coefficient consistent with a range of sensitivity parameters, and presenting this set.
-Furthermore, in section \ref{sec:modified}, we provide extensions to these two recommendations to formally incorporate the magnitude restrictions discussed above.
+Second, we develop the sign change breakdown point for Oster's main sensitivity parameter and recommend that researchers report this rather than, or in addition to, the explain away breakdown point.
+Furthermore, in Section \ref{sec:modified}, we provide extensions to these two recommendations to formally incorporate the magnitude restrictions discussed above.
 We show that the sign change breakdown point can be strictly larger than 1 when a magnitude restriction is imposed.
 Therefore it is possible to recover findings of robustness even without changing the cutoff for robustness.
-This is not always the case however, as we saw in figure \ref{fig:intro}.
+This is not always the case however, as we saw in Figure \ref{fig:intro}.

-In section \ref{sec:empirical} we illustrate our results using data from \citet[\emph{Journal of Political Economy}]{SatyanathVoigtlanderVoth2017}, who study the effect of social capital on the rise of the Nazi party.
+In Section \ref{sec:empirical} we illustrate our results using data from Satyanath et al.\ (2017a,b, \emph{Journal of Political Economy}), who study the effect of social capital on the rise of the Nazi party.
 There we show just how different the sign change and explain away breakdown points can be in practice.
 We then show how magnitude restrictions can sometimes help retain findings of robustness.
-We also illustrate the extreme sensitivity of bias adjusted estimands to perturbations of the sensitivity parameter.
-In appendix \ref{sec:extraEmpirical} we analyze three additional empirical applications, all published in the \emph{American Economic Review}.
-Finally, in section \ref{sec:conclusion} we conclude with a discussion of best practices for regression sensitivity analysis.
+We also illustrate the extreme sensitivity of bias adjusted estimates to perturbations of the sensitivity parameter.
+In Appendix \ref{sec:extraEmpirical_applications} we study three additional empirical applications in detail, all published in the \emph{American Economic Review}.